 What is Blue Light Therapy for Spider Veins?

-Blue Light Therapy for spider veins is a method in which blue light or laser is used to treat spider veins.
-The laser is non-UV in nature and emits photons that generate heat.
+Light Therapy under the blue wavelength for spider veins is a method in which blue light is used to treat spider veins.
+This light is non-UV in nature and emits photons that generate heat.
 The heat can destroy the damaged blood vessel over time.
-As such, the damaged vein shrinks and eventually dissolves.
+The damaged vein shrinks and eventually dissolves.

 Advantages of Blue Light Therapy for Spider Veins